jdeisenberg/icljs/_sources/js_interact1.rst

             .. _radians: https://en.wikipedia.org/wiki/Radian

             Then use your ``to-radians`` function to calculate the sine of 30 degrees.
-            Due to accuracy of math, the result of running your code will be something like 0.4999999... instead of exactly 0.5
+            Because computations have a limited number of digits of accuracy, the result of running your code will be something like 0.4999999... instead of exactly 0.5

             .. activecode:: radians_q